-Unless we specify otherwise in the related prospectus supplement, we publish the class factor for each class of certificates backed by Fannie Mae Securities on or about the fourth business day of each month.
-We publish the class factor for each class of certificates backed by Freddie Mac Securities, Ginnie Mae Securities or by Third Party Securities on or before each monthly distribution date.
-Except in the case of classes of Retail Certificates, if you multiply the applicable class factor by the original principal balance (or notional principal balance) of that class of certificates, you will obtain the current principal balance (or notional principal balance) of that class, after giving effect to any principal payment (or notional principal balance reduction) to be made on the distribution date in that month.
-The most current class factor is generally amounts received by the series trust as required to permit payment of interest and principal, as applicable, on the certificates on each distribution date to the extent described in the related prospectus supplement.
-In addition, we guarantee to the related series trust that we will supplement amounts received by the series trust as required to make the full and final payment of any unpaid principal balance of each class of certificates of the related series no later than the final distribution date for that class, even if less than the
+Unless we specify otherwise in the related prospectus supplement, we publish the class factor for each class of certificates backed by Fannie Mae Securities on or about the 11th calendar day of each month.
+We publish the class factor for each class of certificates backed by Ginnie Mae Securities or by Third Party Securities on or before each monthly distribution date.
+If you multiply the applicable class factor by the original principal balance (or notional principal balance) of that class of certificates, you will obtain the current principal balance (or notional principal balance) of that class, after giving effect to any principal payment (or notional principal balance reduction) to be made on the distribution date in that month.
+The most current class factor is generally available through DUS Disclose.
+We guarantee to each series trust that we will supplement amounts received by the series trust as required to permit payment of interest and principal, as applicable, on the certificates on each distribution date to the extent described in the related prospectus supplement.
+In addition, we guarantee to the related series trust that we will supplement amounts received by the series trust as required to make the full and final payment of any unpaid principal balance of each class of certificates of the related series no later than the final distribution date for that class, even if less than the required amount has been remitted to us.
+We do not guarantee to any series trust the payment of prepayment premiums.